Welcome to Victorian Page-

 P.S.
 If you are among the many visitors from all over the world who arrived here by search engine, or even "by accident" looking for something else - a warm welcome too!
 I hope you leave us either edified or entertained, or both, and plan to visit again; and do feel free to contact me with any relevant question whether or not you are a student.

-You can get an overview of pages from the Menu Bar on the left-hand side of each page of this site, but please note that there are sub-pages to some Menu items.
+You can get an overview of pages from the Menu Bar on the left-hand side of each page of this site.
+Some Menu items have sub-pages which appear when you click the button.
 For example by clicking "Ladies' Page" you are taken to that page and the sub-menu then reveals buttons for other pages, currently covering Victorian advice on beautiful hair and cosmetics, and some aspects of Victorian fashions.

 ON-SITE NOW